Christopher22/emoji-love/README.md

 # The usage of love-related emoji in French and German on Twitter

 ## Introduction
-Modern communication gets more and more enriched by the usage of Emoji.
-These symbols provide additional cues about the intention and state of mood of the participants in a purely text based conversion.
-With the increasing amount of digital messages, these former Japanese symbols spread around the world.
-First research is starting regarding their usage and the information which may be encoded in their usage.
+Modern communication gets more and more enriched by the usage of emoji.
+These symbols provide additional cues about the intention and state of the mood of the participants in a purely text-based conversion.
+With the increasing amount of digital messages, this former Japanese trend spreads around the world.
+First linguistic start research regarding their usage and the information which may be encoded in it.

-In the paper “Learning from the Ubiquitous Language: an Empirical Analysis of Emoji Usage of Smartphone Users”, Lu et. al. analyze the usage of emoji on a large scale keyboard application for the mobile operation system Android.
-In their analysis of the regional difference between the 3.88 million users, they report especially for the French users of the keyboard two significant differences to other user: On the one hand, French users are supposed to use more emoji.
-On the other, they are supposed to use a different subset of emoji more commonly; especially the usage of heart- and love-related symbols is reported to be more common.
+In the paper “Learning from the Ubiquitous Language: an Empirical Analysis of Emoji Usage of Smartphone Users”, Lu et. al. analyze the usage of emoji on a large scale keyboard application for the mobile operating system Android.
+In their analysis of the regional difference between the 3.88 million users, they report especially for the French users of the keyboard two significant differences to other users: On the one hand, French users are supposed to use more emoji.
+On the other, they are assumed to employ a different subset of them more commonly; especially the usage of heart- and love-related symbols is reported to be more prevalent.

 In this project for the course "Statistics for Linguistics with R" taught by Dr. Peter Uhrig at the University of Osnabrück, we try to build upon this finding.
 Our aim is not to replicate the results exactly but to test the hypothesis that the amount of love-related emoji in French tweets is significantly higher in comparison to German Tweets.
 It is important to stress out that the results are not covered nor directly comparable with the finding of the paper mentioned above.
-First of all, we soly focus on public Twitter data rather on data recorded both from public as private communication.
+First of all, we solely focus on public Twitter data rather on data recorded both from the public as private communication.
 Secondly, we will consider the languages of the Tweets rather than the nationality of its author.
 Given the exclusion of intimate communication and the widespread use of French around the world, our results may therefore quite different in comparison to the analysis by the Chinese researchers.

 ## Method
-The test of our hypothesis will follow the classical way of proving a hypothesis.
-The experiment will be implemented in a combination of Python and R where former will be used to aggregate the data and latter to analyze it. **Please be aware that this document is valid RMarkdown and might be used to replicate the results on your computer.**
+The test of our hypothesis will follow the established procedure of conducting an experiment and proving a hypothesis.
+It will be implemented in a combination of Python and R where former will be used to aggregate the data and analyze it later. **Please be aware that this document is valid RMarkdown and might be used to replicate the results on your computer, i.e. in RStudio.**

-As love-relard emoji we define a subset defined by the Unicode standart.
-In special, we included:
+In the following, we will consider only the emoji embedded into the tweets encoded in the Unicode standard.
+Latter is an international charset allowing the usage of characters outside the ASCII set like “Umlaute”.
+Currently, it includes 3019 emoji while still increasing due to running standardizations.
+As “love-related emoji” we define a subset both based on the finding in the paper mentioned above and our observations in everyday communication.
+In particular, we included:

 ```{r}
 # Define the subset of emoji of interest